FindyFi/findy-front/GETTING_STARTED.md

   ],
 ```

-## Indy Story Walkthrough (a Developer Guide for Building Indy Clients Using Libindy)
+## Indy Story Walkthrough
-You should be able to execute the whole [Indy Story Walkthrough](https://hyperledger-indy.readthedocs.io/projects/sdk/en/latest/docs/getting-started/indy-walkthrough.html).
+You should be able to execute the whole [Indy Story Walkthrough](https://hyperledger-indy.readthedocs.io/projects/sdk/en/latest/docs/getting-started/indy-walkthrough.html) (a Developer Guide for Building Indy Clients Using Libindy).
 Use the Steward DID you received when signing up to the network to create Verinyms for Faber College, Acme Corp and Thrift bank.
 The step 3 in the walkthrough has already been done and you should have your `steward['did']` and `steward['key']`.
 You can continue from step 4 but please do read the first chapters to understand what's going on.